-There is insufficient evidence to conclude MRgFUS is effective for the treatment of fibroids.
-The quality of evidence is low and additional research involving larger, robust RCTs is needed to establish its safety, efficacy and long-term outcomes.
+There is insufficient evidence to conclude that MRgFUS is effective for treating fibroids.
+There is a paucity of long-term studies on the durability of symptom relief and fibroid recurrence after MRgFUS treatment.
+There is a lack of standardization of treatment protocols which can lead to variability in outcomes.
+Additional research involving larger, robust RCTs is needed to establish its safety, efficacy and long-term outcomes.